 Artificial lighting installed for proposed project operations may further reduce habitat connectivity by creating light barriers for some nocturnal species (Lacoeuilhe et al. 2014).
 In their 2020 FLA, the Applicant states that the lighting design for the proposed project would incorporate directional lighting, light hoods, and the use of low-pressure sodium bulbs or light emitting diode (LED) lighting to reduce casting light into adjacent undisturbed habitats (FFP 2020a).
 Operational devices to allow surface lighting in the central portion of the project area to be turned off at night are also being considered.
-If such designs are implemented, indirect impacts from reduced habitat connectivity between surrounding habitat types would occur due to the presence of the proposed project and the potential for edge effects.
+If such designs are implemented, indirect impacts from reduced habitat connectivity between surrounding habitat types would be reduced but may still occur due to the presence of the proposed project and the potential for edge effects.
+Edge effects describe the transition between two habitat types (such as light and dark) that may be beneficial for some species but not others.
 Because the steep bluff between the two reservoirs would have little to no surface disturbance and the relative abundance of undisturbed habitat in the vicinity of the proposed project, these types of indirect impacts would not result in ongoing or repeated disturbance of habitat that is critical to species viability.
 As a result, they would not be considered significant adverse impacts.